forgojs/forgo/README.md

 ## Getting Help

-You can reach out to me via twitter or email.
+You can reach out to us via Twitter.
 If you find issues, please file a bug on [Github](https://github.com/forgojs/forgo/issues).